kraisi4u/ECS163_Final/readme.md

 Some static visualization have additional buttons to change between alternative static visualizations.

+Firefox is prefered as we encountered issues with things not rendering correctly on chrome for some reason

 ## Credits

 ECS 163 Team 16 - Best Group Plus Ultra Beyond